tab0r/Neural.Swarms/Notes/Neural_Swarms_Project_Proposal.md

 ** Anticipated Bottlenecks **

 - Simulation construction: I have simulations online, but fine tuning it to a state where it can model space will take substantial time.
 I am taking the approach of incremental developments.
 Currently, I could even freeze my simulation code and focus on studying the fundamental neural network questions mentioned above.
-- Reinforcement learning implementation: So far, the trainer uses reinforcement from a deterministic strategy.
-This, of course, requires that strategy, and there's no reason to expect the network to outperform that data.
-So, I need to switch to reinforcement learning as soon as possible.
-This will allow me to implement a explore/exploit function in the model so it can discover more optimal strategies.
-I am going through the Udacity course as fast as possible, and hope to have it implemented within a week.
 - Performance metrics: Since each simulation has slightly different metrics of success, I have no way to compare models yet.
 But, since the final goal is a robust swarm AI, it's not necessary to focus on metrics until I achieve basic successes on differing tasks with a single model.
 Then, models can be rated on categories of tasks, like cooperation, navigation, and memory.
 - Technology deployment: I have sucessfully connected and sent commands to the Sphero robots, but have yet to set up sensor streaming.
 I will have to add the functionality to the Kulka module.
 - Technology incompatibilities: The Bluetooth libraries I need to connect to the robots are not available on macOS, and I the Linux kernel does not support my model of MacBook.
 So, I'll need to test code on the Mac Minis or an old laptop my brother dug up for me.